Doom Asylum

-Doom Asylum is a comedy slasher film written by Rick Marx and directed by Richard Friedman.
+Doom Asylum is a 1988 American comedy slasher film written by Rick Marx and directed by Richard Friedman.

+In the film, a lawyer is disfigured in a car accident.
+He revives during his own autopsy and goes on a killing spree.
+A decade later, he lives in a mental asylum.
+He defends his new home against perceived intruders.

 Plot

 Attorney Mitch Hansen and his fiancée Judy LaRue get into a car wreck that results in Judy being killed.
 During an autopsy on the seemingly-dead Hansen (which disfigures his face), he wakes up and kills the medical examiners.

-Ten years later, a group of friends, including Judy's daughter Kiki, have a picnic near the asylum where Hansen was held.
+Ten years later, a group of friends, including Judy's daughter Kiki, have a picnic near the mental asylum where Hansen was held.
 A punk band is using the asylum to practice some songs.
 However, Hansen still inhabits the asylum and plans to go after any perceived intruders.